KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 - **Repeating section** - A repeating section can be created by adding a **panel** to a table field.
 This table can be configured to include a single column made of the panel that itself will include the repeating fields of your repeating section.
 - **The capture of media** - Kianda enables mobile users to directly capture pictures, video or audio just like a native application.
--  **Background save** - By making use of PWA principles (Progressive Web Application) Kianda allows the ability to perform background operations.
+-  **Background save** - By making use of PWA principles (Progressive Web Application), Kianda allows the ability to perform background operations.
 This is useful when, for example, a mobile user picks-up their phone to perform a quick action and places it back in his pocket.
 Operations will continue in the background allowing all data to be captured.
 - **Image annotation** - Kianda allows for image annotation online or offline.
 - **Multi-column / row layout** - Making multi-column responsive interfaces is quite easy.
 Simply add two panels into a form that only use half of the screen (6 columns) then add fields inside panels and you have multiple column layouts.
 Adding a panel using 12 columns gives you a row.
 - **Form tab colour and icon** - Form tabs can be quickly customised to display their icons or tab colours, it is also possible to define custom colours for selected and completed form tabs.